andbue/nashi/README.md

 ### Keyboard shortcuts in the text input area
 - Tab/Shift+Tab switches to the next/previous input
 - Shift+Enter saves the edits for the current line
-- Shift+Alt shows an additional range of characters to select as an alternative to the character next to the cursor.
+- Shift+Insert shows an additional range of characters to select as an alternative to the character next to the cursor.
 Input one of them using the corresponding number.
 - Shift+ArrowDown opens a new comment field (Shift+ArrowUp switches back to the transcription line)
 ### Global keyboard shortcuts
 - Shift+PageUp/PageDown loads the next/previous page if the filenames of your PageXML files contain the number